-‘Bold And The Beautiful’ Spoilers For Friday: Finn Reveals His Intentions With Steffy To Ridge
+'Bold And The Beautiful' Spoilers For Friday: Finn Reveals His Intentions With Steffy To Ridge

-The dressmaker is concerned about Steffy’s wellbeing.
-She’s in a stressful situation because she already has so much on her plate.
-He wants her to enjoy her pregnancy even if the baby is Liam’s.
+The dressmaker is concerned about Steffy's well-being.
+She's in a stressful situation because she already has so much on her plate.
+He wants her to enjoy her pregnancy even if the baby is Liam's.
 Everyone will be upset, but she needs to concentrate on herself.

 Of course, he is not the only person who is concerned about Steffy.
 Instead of walking away after finding out that Steffy cheated on him, Finn has stood by her side.
 Even though he was hurt by her actions, he still wants to be with her.